 It is understandable that not everyone is in a position to foster or adopt a child.
-There are other ways that you can be involved to support the children in this system.
-You can sponsor a child.
+There are other ways that you can be involved in supporting the children experiencing foster care.
+You can also sponsor a child.
 This is where we can think outside of the box to support foster children.

 You can sponsor an event, such as a golf outing, toy drive, or clothing drive.
 For the holidays, you can sponsor a child.
 You can sponsor a child for a college scholarship, or a school field trip.
-The kids would even love if you could sponsor a birthday party.
+The children would even love it if you could sponsor a birthday party.
 There are children that I have worked with in the past who have NEVER had a birthday party.
-How amazing would it be to be able to sponsor a child for their birthday?
-Especially a child that is placed in a residential center and does not have a placement in a foster home?
+How amazing would it be to help a child to have a birthday party?

-There is a link of the agencies statewide that can reach out to to see how to get in contact with a worker about sponsoring a child today.
+There is a link to the agencies statewide that you can reach out to, to see how to get in contact with a worker about sponsoring a child today.

 You Can Volunteer

 It may not be feasible for you to sponsor a child.
-Another option to support foster children would be to volunteer.
-There are so many different volunteer opportunities that you could partake in.
+Another option to support children with foster care experience would be to volunteer.
+There are so many volunteer opportunities that you could partake in.
 A lot of the volunteer opportunities working directly with children require a background check for the safety of the children.
 A way to volunteer can be to volunteer hours at your local Michigan Foster Closet.

-The Michigan Foster Closet is a group of local closets spread around Michigan that provide things such as clothing, shoes, toys, baby items, school supplies, etc. to the local foster child and families FREE of charge!
-This is a huge asset and so important to the community.
+The Michigan Foster Closet is a group of local closets spread around Michigan that provide things such as clothing, shoes, toys, baby items, school supplies, etc. to the local families and children experiencing the foster care system FREE of charge!
+This is a tremendous asset and so important to the community.
 You can volunteer your time to organize and support the closet in your area.